plumvillage/newsletter/src/en/articles/sr-giac-nghiem--peace-and-happiness-walk-hand-in-hand.md

 With one step I breathe in, a book will be born,<br/>
 With one step I breathe out, I smile.</p></div>

 This is an amazing experience from my early practice.
 I really enjoyed working meditation with the community.
 Everyone participated, including Thay.
-One morning a young woman came up to me and asked me to cut some bread, “in mindfulness”, she added seriously. *I breathe in, here’s the bread, I breathe out (Heavens, how do you cut bread in mindfulness?), no breathe out.…*
+One morning a young woman came up to me and asked me to cut some bread, “in mindfulness”, she added seriously. *I breathe in, here’s the bread, I breathe out (Heavens, how do you cut bread in mindfulness?), no breathe out.*

 Huge doubt arose in me… With this on-going question: *What does it mean to cut bread in mindfulness?* The lady came back a while later, nothing had happened… She kindly liberated me from my frozen state of mind.
-When the intellect dominates, doubt appears.…
+When the intellect dominates, doubt appears.

 <div class="verse"><p><b>Plum Village is full of fond memories.</b><br/>
 Teaching,<br/>